Meet Ray, your organic search and analytics data nerd

-If you’ve come this far, perhaps we’ve not met in person, or you want to get to know me on a deeper level.
+If you’ve come this far, perhaps we’ve not met in person, or you’re looking to get to know me on a deeper level.

 My name’s Ray Pastoors, and I’m based in Brunswick, Victoria.

-Bringing over 20 years of marketing experience across small businesses and corporations, I like to understand how things work.
+With over 20 years of digital marketing experience across small businesses and corporations, I enjoy understanding how things work.

-My interest in website analytics came from working for Origin Energy as a social media marketer.
+My interest in websites and analytics came from working for Origin Energy as a social media marketer.
 I was intrigued by Facebook’s ad results and wanted to know the full user journey.

 Yes, Facebook was telling us we got X amount of clicks.
 But what did these people do when they got to our website?
 Did they leave?
 Or did they explore other pages?

 When investing in marketing dollars, you want to ensure you get the best return.
-So, it made sense to also tap into the website analytics to find this all out.
+So, it made sense to also tap into the website experience and analytics to find this all out.

 My values are core to my work ethic